-Basic earnings per share is determined by dividing profit or loss attributable to the ordinary equity holders of the parent by the weighted average number of ordinary shares outstanding during the year, excluding ordinary shares purchased by the Company and held as treasury shares.
+Basic earnings per share is determined by dividing profit or loss attributable to the ordinary equity holders of the parent by the weighted average number of ordinary shares outstanding during the period, excluding ordinary shares purchased by the Company and held as treasury shares.
 Treasury shares are held by a subsidiary and was acquired at the beginning of the previous financial year.
 Diluted earnings per share is equal to earnings per share because there are no dilutive potential ordinary shares in issue.

-Reconciliation of profit for the year to basic earnings

-Profit for the year attributable to equity holders of the parent 18,148 7,362
+Reconciliation of profit for the period to basic earnings Profit for the period attributable to equity holders of the parent 42,834 18,148 -

 Weighted average number of shares (000's)

-Shares in issue 53,444 53,444
+Shares in issue 53,444 53,444 - -

-Treasury shares (983) (983)
+Treasury shares (983) (983) - -

-52,461 52,461
+52,461 52,461 • •

+Basic earnings per share

-Basic earnings per share (cents) 34.59 14.03
+Basic earnings per share (cents) 81.65 34.59 - -

-Basic earnings per share before treasury share adjustment (cents) 33.96 13.78
+Basic earning er share before treasury share adjustment (cents) 80.15 33.96 - -